Mastrick

 Mastrick has several shops and is within a short walking distance of Hazlehead Park, Northfield, Sheddocksley, Summerhill and Woodend.
 Woodend Hospital is a short distance away from Mastrick, as is the hospital complex at Foresterhill.

 The boundary of Mastrick was George Handsley's house.

-The local football team is Northstar Community football Club With Ages Under 15's, Under 13's and Under 12's.
-The Under 15's currently play in the ADJFA "A" League, whereas the Under 13's play in the ADJFA "C" League.
-The Under 12's play non competitive football.
+The local football team is Northstar Community football Club With Ages Under 15s, Under 13s and Under 12s.
+The Under 15s currently play in the ADJFA "A" League, whereas the Under 13s play in the ADJFA "C" League.
+The Under 12s play non-competitive football.